-To provide a cover layer that stabilizes the soil and acts as a rain drop impact dissipater while providing a microclimate which protects young vegetation and promotes its establishment.
-If using slope stabilization to reinforce channels, please refer to specification, Ch- Channel Stablization.
+To provide a cover layer that stabilizes the soil and acts as a rain drop impact dissipater while providing a microclimate that protects young vegetation and promotes its establishment.
+If using slope stabilization to reinforce channels, please refer to specification, Ch- ChannelStablization.